What to Bring to Your Abortion Pill Appointment

 What do I need to bring to my appointment?

 You need two essential items: a valid photo ID and your payment of $380.
-The clinic accepts cash and all major credit and debit cards.
-A cash discount is available if you pay with cash.
+The clinic accepts cash and all major credit and debit cards, and a cash discount is available if you pay with cash.

-Beyond these essentials, a few comfort items will make your visit easier.
+Beyond those two, a few comfort items will make your visit easier.
 Bring a pad to wear home, comfortable clothing, a snack, water, and your phone.
-These small preparations can help you feel more at ease during your appointment.
+These small things can help you feel more at ease during your appointment.

-You do not need to bring medical records, insurance paperwork, or a referral from another provider.
-The clinic handles everything during your visit, including the ultrasound and health history review.
+You do not need medical records, insurance paperwork, or a referral from another doctor, because the clinic handles everything during your visit, including the ultrasound and health history review.

 What kind of ID do I need?

-Bring a valid photo ID.
-This can be a driver's license, state ID, passport, or other government-issued identification.
-The ID does not need to be from Illinois.
-Out-of-state IDs and foreign passports are accepted.
+Bring a valid photo ID, such as a driver's license, state ID, passport, or other government-issued identification.
+It does not need to be from Illinois, and out-of-state IDs and foreign passports are accepted.

-If you do not have a photo ID, call the clinic at (708) 450-4545 before your appointment.
-The staff can let you know what alternative forms of identification may be accepted.
+If you do not have a photo ID, call the clinic at (708) 450-4545 before your appointment, and the staff can tell you what other forms of identification may be accepted.

 What should I wear?

 Wear comfortable, loose-fitting clothing.
-You will have an ultrasound during your appointment, so clothing that is easy to adjust, like pants with an elastic waist or a loose skirt, can make that part of the visit more comfortable.
+You will have an ultrasound during your appointment, so clothes that are easy to adjust, like pants with an elastic waist or a loose skirt, can make that part of the visit easier.

-You may experience light spotting after taking the first medication (mifepristone) at the clinic.
-Wearing a pad and dark-colored bottoms can give you extra peace of mind on the way home.
+You may have light spotting after taking the first medicine (mifepristone) at the clinic, so wearing a pad and dark-colored bottoms can give you extra peace of mind on the way home.
 The clinic will provide a pad if you need one.

-Dress in layers if you tend to feel cold or warm in air-conditioned spaces.
-You want to be as comfortable as possible during your visit.
+Dress in layers if you tend to run cold or warm in air-conditioned spaces, so you can stay comfortable during your visit.

 Should I eat before my appointment?

 Yes.
-Eat a light meal or snack before you come to the clinic.
-You do not need to fast for this appointment.
+Eat a light meal or snack before you come to the clinic, since you do not need to fast for this appointment.
 Having food in your stomach can help reduce nausea if it occurs after taking mifepristone.

-Bring a small snack and a bottle of water with you in case you get hungry during your visit.
-Crackers, a granola bar, or fruit are all good choices.
-Staying hydrated is also important, so drink water throughout the day.
+Bring a small snack and a bottle of water in case you get hungry during your visit.
+Crackers, a granola bar, or fruit are all good choices, and drinking water through the day helps too.

 Can I bring someone with me?

 Yes.
-You are welcome to bring a support person to your appointment.
-This can be a partner, friend, family member, or anyone you feel comfortable with.
+You are welcome to bring a support person, whether that is a partner, friend, family member, or anyone you feel comfortable with.
 Your companion can wait in the waiting area during your visit.

-Bringing a companion is entirely optional.
-Many patients come alone and feel completely comfortable.
-If you are driving yourself, the appointment will not affect your ability to drive home.
-Mifepristone, the medication you take at the clinic, does not cause drowsiness or impair your ability to drive.
+Bringing someone is entirely optional, and many patients come alone and feel completely comfortable.
+If you are driving yourself, the appointment will not affect your ability to drive home, because mifepristone, the medicine you take at the clinic, does not cause drowsiness or impair driving.

-If you prefer, your support person can wait in the car or nearby.
-There is no requirement for them to be present at the clinic.
+If you prefer, your support person can wait in the car or nearby, since there is no requirement for them to be at the clinic.

 What else might be helpful to bring?